 Raise your hand if you’ve ever had difficulty finding vegan treats that actually taste good?
-Yeah.
-Us too.
+Yeah, us too.
 If you have any dietary restrictions, you know the struggle all too well.
 But guess what?
 It ends now.
-From pumpkin cinnamon buns to gourmet pop tarts, these vegan-friendly spots are serving up colourful confectioneries that are making our mouths water.
-As we do at FLARE HQ, we did some cavity-inducing research for the next time you’re craving something sweet.
-Here are the most delicious vegan treats across the country.
+Serving up such colourful confections as pumpkin cinnamon buns and gourmet “pop tarts,” these vegan-friendly spots are making our mouths water.
+As we do at FLARE HQ, we carried out some cavity-inducing research for the next time you’re craving something sweet.
+Here are the most delicious vegan treats available across the country.
 Turns out, you really can have your (vegan) cake and eat it too.

 Best Vegan Bakeries in Vancouver

 Find it: 633 E. 15th Ave., glutenfreeepicurean.ca

 The low-down: With a diverse roster of gluten-free goodies, this charming spot boasts an airy, minimalist interior that makes the perfect backdrop for noshing on vegan sweets.
 Plus, they offer baking classes based on their vegan chocolate cake recipe, so you can learn from the pros (#score).